outerport/paramit/README.md

 #### What's next for haipera?

-We want to support things like logging, experiment tracking, GPU profiling, along with a central web dashboard for everything all without having to write any custom code.
+- bring-your-own-cloud GPU training infrastructure
+- automatic logging
+- automatic GPU profiling instrumentation
+- dashboard for GPU profile analytics w/ LLMs
+- experiment management web dashboard

 Let us know at info@haipera.com if you have opinions- or if you have dying problems or needs that you want us to hear!
 We're all ears.

 ## Getting Started